Gori Balmak

-Gori Balmak (گري بلمك) (Note: Also romanized as Gorī Balmak) is a village in, and the capital of, Jayedar-e Jonubi Rural District of Bala Geriveh District of Pol-e Dokhtar County, Lorestan province, Iran.
+Gori Balmak (گری بلمک) (Note: Also romanized as Gorī Balmak) is a village in, and the capital of, Jayedar-e Jonubi Rural District in Bala Geriveh District of Pol-e Dokhtar County, Lorestan province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 303 in 55 households, when it was a village in Jayedar Rural District of the Central District.
+At the time of the 2006 National Census, the village's population was 303 in 55 households, when it was in Jayedar Rural District of the Central District.
 (Note: Renamed Jayedar-e Shomali Rural District) The following census in 2011 counted 253 people in 58 households.
 The 2016 census measured the population of the village as 253 people in 67 households.

-In 2023, the rural district was renamed Jayedar-e Shomali Rural District, and the village was separated from the district in the formation of Bala Geriveh District.
+In 2023, the rural district was renamed Jayedar-e Shomali Rural District, and the village was separated from it in the formation of Bala Geriveh District.
 Gori Balmak was transferred to Jayedar-e Jonubi Rural District created in the new district.